-1 Connect the modem or other Internet connection.
+1 Make sure the modem or other Internet access cable is connected.

 NOTE: Easy Internet Sign-up finds and obtains updated information about services by connecting to the Internet.
-The PC uses either the PC modem connected to an active telephone service line, or uses an active broadband (cable or DSL) connection.
+The PC uses either the PC modem connected to an active telephone service line or an active broadband (cable or DSL) connection.